 MUNDAY, James was founder of the Geelong Tanning firm, also had a leather goods shop in Morrabool Street.

-PARKER, Richard was an Ironmonger in Moorabool Street and would come camping on the banks of Spring Creek.
-He would bring his family down and set up camp for 3 months at a time prior to and after the first sale of land in 1886.
-William, his son, as an adult carried on this tradition.
+PARKER, William was the son of Richard Parker, an Geelong Ironmonger who would bring his family camping on the banks of Spring Creek.
+William, as an adult carried on this tradition.
 On his way to Torquay he would throw Tea-Tree seed along the road from his buggy.

 PAYNE, Alfred had the first store in Torquay and was the Post Master for many years.